OctopusDeploy/docs/docs/deploying-applications/deploy-java-applications.md

 ### TOMCAT-HTTPS-ERROR-0002

 ### TOMCAT-HTTPS-ERROR-0003
+The supplied path was not a file or a directory when one or the other was expected.

 ### TOMCAT-HTTPS-ERROR-0004

 ### TOMCAT-HTTPS-ERROR-0005

 ### TOMCAT-HTTPS-ERROR-0006
-You have attempted to add an additional certificate to an existing `<Connector>` configuration where the new protocol does not match the existing protocol.
+You have attempted to add an additional certificate to an existing `<Connector>` configuration in Tomcat 8.5 and above, or overwrite an existing `<Connector>` configuration, where the new protocol does not match the existing protocol.
 For example the configuration already defines a `<Connector>` with the NIO protocol, and you are attempting to add a certificate with the APR protocol.
 This is not supported as changing the protocol may leave existing configurations in an invalid state.

 This error may also be thrown if a certificate is being added to an existing `<Connector>` that does not define the `protocol` attribute.
 Tomcat will auto-switch between APR and NIO if the `protocol` attribute is not set, but Octopus requires a fixed implementation to be defined before it can deploy a certificate.

+To solve this problem, either deploy the certificate using the same protocol that is already configured in the `<Connector>`, manually remove the existing `<Connector>` and redeploy the certificate via Octopus, or manually configure the `<Connector>` to use the new protocol and then deploy the certificate into it with Octopus.

 ### TOMCAT-HTTPS-ERROR-0007
 Tomcat 8.5 and above do not support the BIO protocol.